w3f/polkadot-wiki/docs/glossary.md

 Polkadot software.
 It is not a testnet - after the transition to NPoS, the network is entirely in the hands of the community (i.e., Kusama token holders).

+## Lease Period

+A particular amount of time that a parachain for which the parachain can connect to the relay chain.

 ## LIBP2P

 An open-source library for encrypted peer-to-peer communications and other networking functionality.